cwching-ucsc/CSE228-Project/README.md

 has finished, such a branch will be merged back to `main` branch.
 This approach allows simultaneous collaboration on the project with minimizing merge conflicts.

+We have also enabled CI/CD for automated testing using Github Actions and deploying API documentation through Netlify.

 ## Authors
 Tongze Wang, Cheng-Wei Ching